LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 			<li>Insert controls:
 				<ul>
 					<strike><li>Months check: all the input month strings are converted to UpperCase, and if an entered month is not valid, the console asks for it again.--> Solved: month.toUpperCase is used after I/O, and a do/while is used to be sure the MonthToInt method is taken care of in case it returns -1 (invalid string parameter)</li></strike>
 					<strike><li>Only a Salary can exist with the same month and year.</li><br>--> Solved: An element with the same slot into the HashMap will replace the old one, deleting the old expenses too.
-The "Save data (menù's 6th option) exists in order to avoid data loss due to unintentionally overwriting.<strike>
+The "Save data (menù's 6th option) exists in order to avoid data loss due to unintentionally overwriting.</strike>
 					<li>Expenses must be added only to existing months.<br> Mabe add an Integer array for months that exist and check if the expenses has a month "existing" (expenses month is not contained in Integer array)</li>
 				</ul>
 			</li>